-In general, it’s a bad idea to keyword stuff.
-But you should always have a shortlist of keywords that you think people might search for.
+In general, it’s a bad idea to stuff keywords.
+But you should always have a shortlist of keywords you think people might search for.
 When you write a post, you should keep that list of keywords in mind.

 9. Not keeping an eye on your blog metrics

 Putting up a blog is the easy part.
 Keeping it going, and getting traffic, is the hard part.
-Thus, it is imperative to keep an eye on the metrics to understand where you are falling short on your blogs.
+Thus, it is imperative to keep an eye on the metrics to understand where you fall short on your blogs.

 10. Not incorporating guest posts

-To get the most out of your guest blogging efforts, follow these tips.
+Follow these tips to get the most out of your guest blogging efforts.

 11. Investing recklessly on paid ads